 Experience audit trail

 Each role is documented with a relevance determination and justification.
-The calculation is traceable -- not a black box number that appears at the end.
+Every step of the calculation is visible and tied to documented criteria, producing a final number with a clear paper trail.

 Privacy by design